Journal

 Tradition & Discovery: The Polanyi Society Journal, Vol. 51 (2025) [In Progress]

-We open the first round of contributions to Volume 51 of Tradition & Discovery with two contributions which encourage us to approach Polanyi’s thought again with fresh eyes and a different take.
+The first round of contributions to Volume 51 of Tradition & Discovery had two contributions which encourage us to approach Polanyi’s thought again with fresh eyes and a different take.

 - First is Jon Fennell’s “Everyone a Sailor: Oakeshott’s Affinity for the Polanyian Vision of Human Activity” – an attempt to plumb deeper, unrecognized resonances between M.P. and the famous British skeptic, conservative, and Hobbes commentator, Michael Oakeshott.